HAlfredoSH/halfredosh/README.md

 # <p align="center"> Hello everyone, let me introduce myself 👋 <p/>

   <blockquote>
    <p align="center"> My name is Alfredo.
 I've been a programmer for 3 years and I make minecraft plugins and from time to time, some small project when I'm bored.
-I am also a member of Forgez Studios S.A. and proudly Mexican
+I am also a member of Forgez Studios LLC and proudly Mexican
      <p/>
        </blockquote>
  <div align="center">